Whose fence is it anyway?

 How we can help

-If you’re unsure as to who is responsible for boundary repairs, or you think your documents are out of date, our property litigation team can advise on your rights and responsibilities.
+If you’re unsure as to who is responsible for boundary repairs, including fence damage, or you think your documents are out of date, our property litigation team can advise on your rights and responsibilities.